NoBlackBoxes/LastBlackBox/course/bootcamp/day_4/Afternoon.md

 - How do you crop an image using numpy array indexing?
 - How do you save images?
 - Is there a way you could think of to give them a names like 0.jpg, 1.jpg, … ?
+I already sneaked in a variable called `frame_i` that you can access with `self.frame_i`.

 Task 3: Let the robot react
 ---------------------------

 If you detect a face using your face detection algorithm, let the robot interact with the environment.
 For example, let an LED light up or make some noise using the speaker.
+Use the serial connection introduced yesterday to connect to your Arduino.

 Task 4: Resizing images
 -----------------------